Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: The Feature Deviation Phenomenon

 \subsection{Learning with class-imbalanced data}

-We follow~\cite{cui2019class} to construct a long-tailed class-imbalanced $D_\text{tr}$ from CIFAR-10~\cite{krizhevsky2009learning}: the (most) major class contains 5,000 instances while the (most) minor class contains 50 instances.
+We follow~\cite{cui2019class} to construct a long-tailed class-imbalanced $D_\text{tr}$ from CIFAR-10~\cite{krizhevsky2009learning}: the (most) major class contains 5,000 training instances while the (most) minor class contains 50 training instances.
 Without loss of generality, let us re-index classes so that the training instances decrease from class $c=1$ to $c=10$.
-See~\autoref{fig:1} (a) for an illustration of the data size.
+See~\autoref{fig:train_test_line_plot} (a) for an illustration of the data size.
 We learn a ConvNet classifier using the standard ResNet-32 architecture and learning rates~\cite{he2016deep}, following~\cite{cao2019learning,cui2019class}.
-See \autoref{sec:setup} for details.
+See \autoref{sec:setup} for more details on the setup.

 \autoref{fig:2} (a-b, \textbf{ERM} curves) shows the per-class training and test accuracy.
 The training accuracy is high ($\sim 100\%$)~\cite{zhang2016understanding} for all classes.
 The test accuracy, however, drops drastically for the minor classes.
-The learned classifier over-fits to minor classes.
-(For comparison, we train a classifier using the entire balanced CIFAR-10.
+The learned classifier over-fits minor class data.
+(For comparison, we train a classifier using the entire class-balanced CIFAR-10.
 See the \textbf{ERM-UB} curves.)